siouan/frontend-gradle-plugin/README.md

 ##### Table of properties

 The table below introduces each property in details.
-You may also take a look at [Tasks reference](#tasks-reference) section for further information. **Bold case** highlights required properties.
+You may also take a look at [Tasks reference](#tasks-reference) section for further information. **Bold case** highlights required properties, whose value cannot be `null`.

 <table>
 <tbody>